 What gratitude does for your brain

 Practising gratitude shifts your attention away from negative and harmful emotions, such as jealousy and resentment, and towards the positive.
-One study showed that participants who practised gratitude for three months had greater activation in their prefrontal cortex in an fMRI scan — the area of your brain which regulates your emotions and attention.
+One study showed that participants who practised gratitude for three months had greater activation in their prefrontal cortex in an fMRI scan.
+The prefrontal cortex is the area of your brain that regulates your emotions, and attention.
 This can contribute to better mental health in the future as well as in the present.
 Pretty cool eh?
-If you make gratitude a habit you’ll start seeing the benefits after some weeks.
+If you make gratitude a habit, you’ll start seeing the benefits after a few weeks.

 Helping your kids practise gratitude

-Getting your kids into gratitude practise is a great way to improve their wellbeing right now as well as set them up for the long term.
+Getting your kids into gratitude practise is a great way to improve their wellbeing.
+Not just right now— it sets them up for the long term.

 We think gratitude journals are a perfect way for kids to get into a gratitude practise, which is why we made our own Koru Kids Gratitude Journal.

 Our CEO Rachel has been using the journal as a bedtime ritual with her daughter, aged 6.
 We caught up with Rachel to find out how it’s been going.

 “What started as a lovely wind down before bed has turned into a beautiful keepsake.
 The journal is capturing this moment in my daughter’s life and I love looking back at old entries.
 My daughter looks forward to writing in it and it’s been a lovely way for her to think about everything she got up to in the day, focus on the positives, and learn how to decompress before bed.”